vippsas/vipps-solutions/online/README.md

 # Online payments

-This flow combines multiple Vipps products to illustrate the recommended online payment flow.
+This flow combines multiple products to illustrate the recommended online payment flow.

 ## Step 1.
-Pay with Vipps
+Pay with Vipps or MobilePay

-The user chooses *Pay with Vipps*, on the product page of your website or app.
+The user chooses *Pay with Vipps* or *Pay with MobilePay*, on the product page of your website or app.

 Your system can send the payment request by using the [create payment endpoint](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/operations/create/).